-T-Bone car accidents are responsible for causing one in four traffic deaths in the United States.
-That means that almost one person is killed in a T-bone accident in the Atlanta area every day, and many more are injured.
+T-Bone accidents cause one in four traffic deaths in the U.S.A.
+One or more people are killed in a T-bone accident in Atlanta every day.

 Some of the most common side impact collision injuries include: